shoppiboi/neural_network/README.md

 # Neural Network

 ## About
 A basic OOP implementation of a neural network for the recognition of handwritten digits.
+This was made to get a better understanding of how convolutional neural networks work "under the hood".

 ### A Note Regarding the Convolutional and Pooling layer scripts:
 *They were created while I was exploring how convolutional and pooling layers could be coded.*